cgmircea/InfiniRetri2/README.md

 ```

 ### Our Method Initialization
 It's very convenient.
 You just need to pass in the model and its tokenizer directly, or you can simply passing in the model name or path.
-Additionally, it should be noted that our method can only using in tranditional **attention-based** Transformer, and the parameter of "attn_implementation" currently only using **"eager"**.
+Additionally, it should be noted that our method can only using in tranditional **attention-based** Transformer, and the parameter of "attn_implementation" currently should using "eager" or "sdpa", and .

 ```python
 from infini_retri import InfiniRetri